Eating Disorders & Diabetes (EDDM)

 The dangerous intersection of eating disorders and diabetes can devastate your health and relationships, but with comprehensive treatment, full recovery is within reach.

-What is eating disorders in diabetes mellitus (EDDM)?
+What are eating disorders in diabetes mellitus (EDDM)?

-Informally and mistakenly referred to as “diabulimia”, Eating Disorders in Diabetes Mellitus (EDDM) is a dangerous and potentially life-threatening eating disorder that affects individuals with both Type 1 and Type 2 diabetes.
-It can involve the deliberate manipulation of insulin doses or other prescribed treatment in order to lose weight or control body shape.
+Informally and mistakenly referred to as “diabulimia”, Eating Disorders in Diabetes Mellitus (EDDM) are dangerous and potentially life-threatening eating disorders that affect individuals with all types of diabetes.
+EDDM can involve deliberate manipulation of insulin doses or other prescribed treatments, avoidance of carbohydrates, fears surrounding eating to correct hypoglycemia, and all types of traditional eating disorder behaviors in order to lose weight or control body shape.

 Clients with EDDM often face many treatment and management challenges, as many eating disorder providers lack the expertise in diabetes care while diabetes management teams are frequently inexperienced in the management of eating disorders.